 - Snack Mixes and Nuts: I always set out nuts, popcorn, or Vegan Chex Mix for my guests to nibble on.
 Salty snacks are always a crowd-pleaser.

 - Plant Protein: Where do we get our protein?
 Veggies, of course, but also from tofu, lentils, and beans.
 So, I like to serve Vegan Quiches and Vegan Tangy Crockpot Meatless Meatballs.

-- Starches: Don't forget the vegan crackers, or Vegan Bruschetta, or Sweet Potato Chips.
+- Starches: Don't forget the vegan crackers, Vegan Bruschetta, or Sweet Potato Chips.

-- Mini Desserts: Although not typically appetizers, I consider bite-sized or mini desserts as a must for an appetizer for the holidays' menu.
+- Mini Desserts: Although not typically appetizers, I consider bite-sized desserts, appetizers for the holidays' menu.
 Chocolate Peanut Butter Balls and Simple Vegan Chocolate Covered Strawberries are two of our favorites.

 Serving appetizers for the holidays: A party planning guide

 First, consider the colors of the appetizers for a colorful and festive table.

 You want to relax and enjoy the party, too.
 So plan a menu ahead of time.
 That makes shopping for and preparing the appetizers much easier.